spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 !!! info
     Please note, we currently don't support importing rego.v1.
 For more details, refer to the note in the [introduction](../policy/README.md) section.

-Plan policies are evaluated during a planning phase after vendor-specific change preview command (eg. `terraform plan`) executes successfully.
+Plan policies are evaluated during a planning phase after vendor-specific change preview command (eg. `tofu/terraform plan`) executes successfully.
 The body of the change is exported to JSON and parts of it are combined with Spacelift metadata to form the data input to the policy.

 Plan policies are the only ones that have access to the actual changes to the managed resources, so this is probably the best place to enforce organizational rules and best practices as well as do automated code review.
 There are two types of rules here that Spacelift will care about: **deny** and **warn**.
 Each of them must come with an appropriate message that will be shown in the logs.
 Any **deny** rules will print in red and will automatically fail the run, while **warn** rules will print in yellow and will at most mark the run for human review if the change affects the tracked branch and the Stack is set to [autodeploy](../stack/README.md#autodeploy).